motart/ai-bug-triage-agent/README.md

 # ai-bug-triage-agent

-This project provides a skeleton implementation for an AI-driven bug triage agent.
-The agent fetches bugs from Jira, analyzes the code base, suggests fixes, and creates code reviews in GitHub or Perforce Swarm.
-Infrastructure is created on AWS using Terraform, and the agent can be extended to learn from reviewer feedback.
+This project provides an AI-driven bug triage agent.
+The agent receives bug tickets from Jira via webhook, analyzes the code base, suggests fixes, and creates code reviews in GitHub or Perforce Swarm.
+Infrastructure can be provisioned with Terraform, and the agent learns from reviewer feedback.

 ## Features
-- **Jira Integration** – Retrieve open bugs from a Jira project using the REST API.
+- **Jira Integration** – Process new bug issues delivered via Jira webhook events.
 - **Code Analysis** – Analyze bug titles and descriptions with an open source language model and locate affected files using the GitHub code search API to generate a suggested fix.
 - **Version Control Support** – Connect to GitHub or Perforce and create GitHub pull requests or Swarm reviews.
 The version control system is set with `VCS_TYPE` and the review platform with `REVIEW_PLATFORM` (use `github_pr` for GitHub Pull Requests or `swarm` for Swarm reviews).
-- **Extensibility** – Placeholder hooks for incorporating AI models and learning from reviewer feedback.
+- **Learning** – The agent remembers past tickets and reviewer feedback to improve future suggestions.

 ## Running the Agent